awesoee/The-Plugin-Docs/howtobasic - how to create a fraytools plugin/Tutorial.md

 Tadaaaa!!!
 You created your first plugin.
 You'll see that your plugin has its own config menu in the Plugin Settings section.
 ![image](https://github.com/user-attachments/assets/5299b725-225d-478c-9bcd-302d039024f0)
 It doesn't have any function at its current state.
-If you want to add a settings menu for your plugin, then this will be the right place.
+The next page will teach you how to customize and make it look prettier.

+[Next Guide: Updating your Manifest JSON + Config menu](